Saturday, July 19, 2025

 Then Cousin Kim came over on Wednesday, and we spent some time sewing.
 I got it fully webbed vertically and the first three rows done horizontally.
 I looooooooove this happy little gem!

 It may get a solid border - I’ll just wait until it’s completely sewn before I make a decision.
-I do know that the blue will also be the backing and border.
+I do know that the blue will also be the backing and binding.
 I have 8.5 yards of it from an estate sale and will be using it to back several quilts this month and possibly into next month!

 Yesterday was an interesting 4th of July.
 It started off hot, then at about 1pm a rain, hail and thunderstorm rolled through.
 Although it measured less than a quarter inch total, it was a fierce storm for about 10 minutes.
 Two minutes later, the sun was out, and I snapped the picture below from our front door.
 I can see that the wind blew one side of the bunting off the front gate (left side).
 Bruce and I did go out for awhile, and when we got home an hour later, the rain picked up again.
-At least things were damp, and that allayed my fears of fireworks staring a brush fire in our parched area.
+At least things were damp, and that allayed my fears of fireworks starting a brush fire in our parched area.

 I did run to the store in the morning yesterday to do some grocery shopping.
 They had the most beautiful (and delicious) apricots there, so I bought these to make some apricot jam today!